Reed-CompBio/spras/docker-wrappers/LocalNeighborhood/README.md

 A simple pathway reconstruction algorithm used to welcome new contributors.
 The algorithm takes a network and a list of nodes as input.
-It outputs all edges in the network.
+It outputs all edges in the network that have a node from the list as an endpoint.

 New contributors complete the `Dockerfile` to wrap the implementation in `local_neighborhood.py`.